mccalluc/concertina-helper/README.md

                         Penalize fingerings where a pull begins a measure;
                         Hitting the downbeat with a push can be more musical.
                         (default: 1)
+  --show_all            Ignore cost options and just show all possible
+                        fingerings (default: False)
 ```

 ## API usage